 A potential problem here is safety given the increased voltage.
 We've all heard about Samsung Note 7 phones overheating and exploding into balls of fire.
 Huawei has put in a dynamic charging mechanism, meaning the Mate 9 can adapt to the source charger and cable used as required - so a shoddy third-party charger will make the phone dynamically lower the current (and slow down charging in the process, but that's fine).
 A five-gate protection system also checks different points throughout the phone to ensure it's not overheating.
 That's not to say the phone won't get hot, though, because it can.

 One of the potential issues with the SuperCharge system is that higher voltage recharging systems are more likely to run down the battery's longevity.
 Although Huawei denies this will be the case with the battery, it also confirmed the underlying source battery is the same as that in the last-generation Mate 8.
-Sounds like something is amiss here for all that to add up.
-But we won't know until after many more months of use (and given how often we switch phones in a year for work, that's a fairly unlikely scenario).
+Sounds like something is amiss here for all that to add up - and after a couple of month's of use we have to say the longevity isn't as long-lasting as it was.